Ah, feeling guilty. It really does make you feel like a huge weight is on your shoulders the whole time, doesn't it?

 You'll notice that point #1 was also coming in to play in this situation in that at first, I was trying to avoid being seen as an uncaring daughter by not visiting more often.

-The good thing about this was that I could use my guilt as a sign of what I wanted to make as one of my priorities in life.
-It woke me up to the fact that I want to spend more time with my parents while I still have the chance.
+The good thing about this was that I could use my guilt as a sign of what priorities I needed to change in my life.
+It woke me up to the fact that I do want to spend more time with my parents while I still have the chance.
 So, you can actually use your guilt to realize what changes you want to make in your life.
 In my case, it was spending time with my parents, but it might make you realize you want to be a better friend or that you want to be more professional in your job or just that you want to do things differently in the future.
 You use the guilt to make positive changes in your life.

 Can you see how easily it is to get caught up in the feelings of guilt and to focus on that instead of the real issue?

 Once you ask yourself if you're blindly reacting or calmly choosing how to respond to an event, then you'll be able to decide how you want to proceed.
 It goes a long way to being able to move past those feelings of guilt.
 You can think of real solutions.
-It's a subtle difference but it does make a huge difference.
-But, you're actually using the guilt instead of just beating yourself up over things that happened in the past.
+It's a subtle difference but it does end up having a huge effect on how you feel.
+You're actually using the guilt instead of just beating yourself up over things that happened in the past.

 You feel insecure about a certain aspect of yourself (feel like you're not good enough for example) so when someone says something your emotions react to your inner doubts rather than what's real.
 So, once you figure out that area that needs to be healed it's far less likely that people will be able to push your buttons.

-Once you deal with those feelings, then you'll notice the comments but you'll no longer react by feeling guilty.
+Once you deal with those feelings from that past event then you'll notice the comments but you'll no longer react by feeling guilty.
 Often, even just the awareness of why you previously reacted to certain words will be enough to stop you from continuing to react in the future.

 So, basically, sometimes feeling guilty is a sign of an area within you that needs to be looked at or healed.
 It's that awareness of why you react the way you do.
 What are the real feelings you're feeling when someone says something? (not good enough, no one will ever love you, not smart enough, etc.) It can actually turn out to be a gift because you can learn so much more about yourself and why you act and react the way you do.